Edu Bedia: Goa

 On 2 September 2017, Bedia joined Indian Super League franchise FC Goa on a two-year contract.
 In his second season, he scored seven goals as the side reached the final; this put him fifth on the scoring charts led by his compatriot and teammate Coro.

 In June 2020, Bedia signed a new two-year deal.
 He was appointed as captain ahead of that season, and represented them in the 2021 edition of the AFC Champions League, scoring in a 2–1 defeat at Persepolis F.C. on 20 April; in the process, he became the first player to achieve this feat for an Indian club in the competition's group stage.

 Bedia appeared with his side in the 2021 Durand Cup: in the semi-finals, he was named player of the match as they defeated Bengaluru FC 7–6 in sudden death.
 In the decisive game, against Mohammedan SC on 3 October, he scored the lone goal through an extra-time free kick.

-Gokulam Kerala
+Later career

 On 29 August 2023, I-League club Gokulam Kerala FC announced the signing of Bedia on a one-year contract.
+He returned to Spain aged 34, seeing out his career in Cantabrian amateur football.